aosabook/500lines/template-engine/chapter.md

 `buffered`, and flush them to the function source when we reach control flow points, like if statements, or the beginning or ends of loops.

+The reason for buffering the strings like this is to be able to combine repeated append calls into an extend call.
+With out buffering, every string we wanted in the output would be written as `append_result(...)`.
+This could produce a number of append operations in a row.
+It's another micro-optimization to combine that sequence of appends into a single extend call.

 The `flush_output` function is a closure, it refers to `buffered` and `code` implicitly, which simplifies our calls to the function.
-If only one string has been buffered, then the `a` shortcut is used to append it to the result.
-If more than one is buffered, then all of them are used with the `e` shortcut (for extend) to add them to the result.
+If only one string has been buffered, then the `append_result` shortcut is used to append it to the result.
+If more than one is buffered, then all of them are used with the `extend_result` shortcut (for extend) to add them to the result.
 Then the buffered list is cleared so more strings can be buffered.